 FULL DAY TRIPS FROM CHANIA, GREECE

-Chania visitors can easily spend a full day visiting nearby sights.
+Travelers can easily spend a full day visiting nearby sights.
 In fact, using our above list of places to visit near Chania, you could create your own fun full day trip!

 #41 Embark on a Chania Trip to Elafonisi Pink Sand Beach

+Getting to the Chania Pink Sand Beach can be done three ways – by car, by bus or by tour.
 Drivers will likely take the route through Topolio Gorge, which is another one of the Chania top attractions.
-Things to do in Topolio Gorge are visiting the Cave of Agia Sofia, searching for mountain goats (they shouldn’t be too difficult to find!) and eating lunch at Tavern Spiliaraki Topolia (get a cheese pie or an ice cream and rest in a hammock).
+Things to do in Topolio Gorge are visiting the Cave of Agia Sofia, searching for mountain goats and eating lunch at Tavern Spiliaraki Topolia.
+Get a cheese pie or an ice cream and rest in a hammock!

-Travelers who opt to take the bus to Elafonisi Beach from Chania depart from the main bus station in Chania.
+However, be aware that the road from Chania to Elafonisi is not for the faint of heart!
+Those who opt to take the bus to Elafonisi Beach from Chania depart from the main bus station.
 The schedule changes with the season, so check the current times for your trip online.

 #42 Hike Samaria Gorge